ITman1/ScriptBox/README.md

 **List of demos:**

+1. `SimpleUserAgent` - Simple web browser that have only location bar and history traversal buttons
-1. `JavaScriptTesterController` - Simple web browser which adds debugging components for testing scripts
+2. `JavaScriptTesterUserAgent` - Application that adds simple debugging components for testing the scripts

 ### Example of using library